sameersbn/docker-redmine/README.md

 I have only tested standard gmail and google apps login.
 I expect that the currently provided configuration parameters should be sufficient for most users.
 If this is not the case, then please let me know.

 ### SSL

-Access to the redmine application can be secured using SSL so as to prevent unauthorized access to the data in it.
+Access to the redmine application can be secured using SSL so as to prevent unauthorized access.
 While a CA certified SSL certificate allows for verification of trust via the CA, a self signed certificates can also provide an equal level of trust verification as long as each client takes some additional steps to verify the identity of your website.
 I will provide instructions on achieving this towards the end of this section.

 To secure your application via SSL you basically need two things:
-- Private key (.key)
+- **Private key (.key)**
-- SSL certificate (.pem)
+- **SSL certificate (.crt)**

 When using CA certified certificates, these files are provided to you by the CA. When using self-signed certificates you need to generate these files yourself.
 Skip the following section if you are armed with CA certified SSL certificates.

-Jump to the [Strengthening the server security](#strengthening-the-server-security) section if you are using a load balancer such as hipache, haproxy or nginx.
+Jump to the [Using HTTPS with a load balancer](#using-https-with-a-load-balancer) section if you are using a load balancer such as hipache, haproxy or nginx.

 #### Generation of Self Signed Certificates

 Generation of self-signed SSL certificates involves a simple 3 step procedure.

 **STEP 1**: Create the server private key